McSCert/Signature/README.md

 ## Matlab Central

-*This tool was selected by MathWorks as ["Pick of the Week"](https://blogs.mathworks.com/pick/2017/07/14/what-are-the-functional-inputs-and-outputs-of-my-simulink-model/)!*
+:star: *This tool was selected by MathWorks as ["Pick of the Week"](https://blogs.mathworks.com/pick/2017/07/14/what-are-the-functional-inputs-and-outputs-of-my-simulink-model/)!*

 It is also available on the [Matlab Central File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/49897-signature-tool).